b-lukaszuk/BS_wJ_eng/contents/regex.md

 ```

 This could be done, e.g. by replacing his last name with its first letter, but
-it's kind of tedious and boring to do this manually.
-It may be sped up with a
+it's kind of tedious and boring to do this manually while reading the text.
+It
-[word processing
+may be sped up with a [word processing
 program](https://en.wikipedia.org/wiki/List_of_word_processor_programs) in which
 `Ctrl+F` is a shortcut for a `find` command.
 In Julia this could be done with
 [eachmatch](https://docs.julialang.org/en/v1/base/strings/#Base.eachmatch) like